shahsawoodshinwari/php-clean-architecture/README.md

 In the Clean Architecture, a level is a layer of the architecture with a specific function, **only connected to the upper level**.

+The rule of thumb of the Clean Architecture is:
+**An inner circle must never know anything about the circles around it**.

 ### UseCase

 UseCase is a concept of Use Cases level.